Common Real-World Decode Issues When Using Codable (Part 1)

 }

-From the above example, we can split it into three entities & models: User, Song, and Comment.
-For convenience, let’s write the Entity/Model in the same file.
+From the above example, we can split into three Entities & Models: User, Song, and Comment, allowing for reusable composition.
+For convenience, the Entity and Model are written in the same file for demonstration.

 User: